Fragrance anyone? Touch-free car controls split world's drivers

 Car makers and industry watchers are divided on whether touch-free controls will catch on, or even be overtaken by self-driving cars.

-The human-machine interface “will be the differentiator for car makers” after safety systems, said Rainer Holve, head of connected car automotive software for Elektrobit, a subsidiary of German auto supplier Continental AG (CONG.DE).
+The human-machine interface “will be the differentiator for car makers” after safety systems, said Rainer Holve, head of connected car automotive software for Elektrobit, a subsidiary of German auto supplier Continental AG .

 But Boyadjis at IHS is wary of “differentiation for the sake of differentiation.”